SteelzZ/au-cmsinn/README.md

 #### Getting started

 To make it easy to start with I have created a sample project that uses this package.
 As documentation is still "In progress" :), best I can offer is a sample project.

-Create new meteor project:
+Just create new meteor project:
 ``` sh
 $ mrt create my-cms-project
 ```

-And add this package:
+and add this package:
 ``` sh
 $ mrt add au-ui-modern-business
 ```

 Now once you will run your project you will be presented with a "Controls block" through which you will be able to manage your website.
-Here you can find a screencast on how to work with this.

 ## Installation